coleifer/peewee/docs/peewee/database.rst

 Deferring initialization
 ------------------------

-Sometimes the database information is not known until run-time, when it might be loaded from a configuration file or the environment.
+Sometimes the database connection settings are not known until run-time, when these values may be loaded from a configuration file or the environment.
 In these cases, you can *defer* the initialization of the database by specifying ``None`` as the database_name.

 .. code-block:: python

-    database = SqliteDatabase(None)  # Our database will be created, but is un-initialized.
+    database = SqliteDatabase(None)  # Un-initialized database.

     class SomeModel(Model):
         class Meta: